SUIT UP FOR THE ARTS WITH DUBLIN FRINGE FESTIVAL

 Participation in most ALIVE Volunteering opportunities involves working with others.
-As a result of volunteering you can easily identify examples of where you have motivated others in your team using encouragement and motivation skills.
+As a result of volunteering you can easily identify examples of where you have cooperated with others in your team to achieve a communal goal..

-Communication is often one of the most important skills an employer is seeking.
+Communication is often one of the most important skills which an employer is looking for.
 ALIVE volunteering opportunities will help you develop this skill - particularly projects such as mentoring in schools and tutoring.
-You will be able to identify examples of how you see communication as being an important skill, and how you have been able to prioritise and recognise what information needs to be passed to others.
+You will be able to identify examples of how you see communication as being an important skill, and how you have been able to prioritise and recognise what information needs to be passed on to others.

 If you are considering a career in a customer-focused profession, such as advertising, marketing or sales, then experience working in a charity shop or community centres would be invaluable in developing your ability to interact with customers.

 4. Motivation and Enthusiasm